PierreCrette/VideoDedup/README.md

 # 1f_parse.py

 Python program that will scan your video files and create for each file a folder image.
 In this image folder python calls ffmpeg to create 1 jpeg image every n seconds then it calculate fingerprint of each image (max 16x16 pixels = 256 bits, often 16x9) and store them in a file fingerprint.fp.
-See findimagedupes for algorythm.
+See findimagedupes documentation for algorythm since I copied it.

 1parse.py foldersrc folderimg [options]